DevExpress/testcafe/docs/articles/templates/dependencies.md

 The `dependencies` option contains functions, variables, or objects used by the client function internally.
 Properties of the `dependencies` object are added to the client function's scope as variables.

-Dependencies, passed to `ClientFunction` must be [Selectors](https://devexpress.github.io/testcafe/documentation/reference/test-api/selector/), [ClientFunctions](https://devexpress.github.io/testcafe/documentation/reference/test-api/clientfunction/) or a serializable object.
+Dependencies passed to `ClientFunction` must be [Selectors](https://devexpress.github.io/testcafe/documentation/reference/test-api/selector/), [ClientFunctions](https://devexpress.github.io/testcafe/documentation/reference/test-api/clientfunction/) or a serializable object.

 The following code sample demonstrates a client function (`getArticleHeaderHTML`) that calls a [selector](/testcafe/documentation/reference/test-api/selector/) (`articleHeader`) internally.